 If TYPA cancels a class, credit will be given.
 If a student simply misses a class, there will be no make up or refund.

 TYPA has two main registration periods; registration for Fall programs takes place in late April/early May, and registration for Spring programs in late November/early December.
-We have a special early registration period in March for summer activities.
+We have a special registration period in March for summer activities.
 For specific dates, please ensure you are on our weekly email list and refer to the calendar on our website.

 TYPA payment options: